zarusz/SlimMessageBus/docs/intro.md

 ## Request-response communication

-SMB provides implementation of request-response over topics or queues - depending what the underlying provider supports.
+SMB provides an implementation of request-response over topics or queues - depending on what the underlying provider supports.
-This allows to asynchronously await a response for a request message that your service sent.
+This allows one to asynchronously await a response for a request message that your service sent.

-Typically this simplifies service interactions that need to await for a result.
-To make your app scallable, there is no need to rewrite the interaction as fire and forget style, with storing the state, and writing another consumer that resumes processing when the response arrives.
+Typically this simplifies service interactions that need to wait for a result.
+To make your app scallable, there is no need to rewrite the interaction as fire and forget style, with storing the state and writing another consumer that resumes processing when the response arrives.

 ### Delivery quarantees